jarviscanada/jarvis_data_eng_JunaidSyed/core_java/jdbc/README.md

 ### DAO Design Pattern

 The Data Access Object (DAO) pattern is a structural pattern that allows us to isolate the application/business layer from the persistence layer (such as a relational database) using an abstract API.
-In this project the The DAO provides an abstraction between the JDBC and the business logic of the code.
+In this project the DAO provides an abstraction between the JDBC and the business logic of the code.
 Since we are using DAO as a pure abstraction layer, we make use of DTOs (data transfer objects).
 DTOs provide a single domain of data and fully encapsulates objects.
 The DTO is just a plain container for data, so it doesn't implement any other behavior.
 The JDBC project uses a concrete implementation of customer DAO and reacts to the entire domain of the customer data.

 ### Test